camunda/camunda-bpm-platform/engine-dmn/feel-scala/README.md

 # FEEL Engine Factory

 Provide an integration of the FEEL engine for Camunda BPM using the SPI of the [Camunda DMN engine](https://github.com/camunda/camunda-engine-dmn).
+It can be used for the standalone or the embedded DMN engine.

 ## How to use it?